sahelazizpour/Finite-Observation-Dynamic-Range/README.md

 * make notebooks more consistent by moving analysis pipelines to analysis.py and only calling them from the notebook.
 Maybe they can then be actually merged?
 * Reply to # SAHEL comments
 * Clean up the test notebooks
+* clean up production notebooks!
+    * Make one notebook to plot the figures that only load files that are available under ./results/
+    *

 ## Installation
 ```